TomKellyGenetics/graphsim/paper/paper.md

 awarded to STK.
-We thank members of the Laboratory of Professor Satoru Miyano at the University of Tokyo, Institute for Medical Science, Professor Seiya Imoto, Associate Professor Rui Yamaguchi, and Dr Paul Sheridan (Assistant Professor at Hirosaki University,CSO at Tupac Bio) for helpful discussions in this field.
+We thank members of the Laboratory of Professor Satoru Miyano at the University of Tokyo, Institute for Medical Science, Professor Seiya Imoto, Associate Professor Rui Yamaguchi, and Dr Paul Sheridan (Assistant Professor at Hirosaki University, CSO at Tupac Bio) for helpful discussions in this field.
 We also thank Professor Parry Guilford at the University of Otago, Professor Cristin Print at the University of Auckland, and Dr Erik Arner at the RIKEN Center for